-Experiencing 8 years of wonderful personal growth at GE where I achieved Lean Six Sigma Master Belt Certification and was promoted into a 3-year international assignment as Quality Leader for Europe, Middle East & Africa taking on responsibly for customer experience and product quality across the region.
+Experiencing 8 years of wonderful personal growth at GE where I achieved Lean Six Sigma & Change Acceleration Master Black Belt Certification.
+During my time with GE I was promoted into a 3-year international assignment as Quality Leader for Europe, Middle East & Africa taking on responsibly for customer experience and product quality across the region.

 Spending 6 years with Bupa.
 After embedding the capability to listen, learn and respond to customer feedback across Australia and NZ, I was promoted to Global Director of Employee Experience & Wellbeing to activate Bupa’s purpose “Longer, Healthier, Happier Lives” for 86,000 employees.

-I am also a certified facilitator and executive coach with Thrive Global, an organisation founded and led by Arianna Huffington.
+In addition to running my own coaching and consulting business, I am a certified facilitator and executive coach with Thrive Global, is an organisation founded and led by Arianna Huffington.
 I am deeply passionate about contributing to our global mission to end the epidemic of stress and burn-out.

 You can find more information about my experience in my LinkedIn profile here.

 My Guiding Beliefs

 - Human potential is the most over looked source of value in business today

 - Thriving leaders are the nucleus of thriving organisations

 - To thrive we must skilfully and intentionally cultivate sanity and vitality

 - Business transformation is only possible when leaders find the courage for personal transformation